-Last year the Home Office revealed figures showing car theft had increased by a whopping 50% over the previous 5 years.
+Last year the Home Office revealed figures showing car theft had increased by a whopping 50% over the previous 5 years, which in turn pushes up the cost of car insurance.
 Although car security is continually improving, unfortunately so is the sophistication of criminals, so despite their improved security systems cars are still more at risk of being stolen than ever.

 Thieves use a range of clever tactics to get what they want, and sadly car crime is no different.
 Criminals will often modify their approach according to the latest improvements in technology, so it’s important to stay vigilant and keep your car safe at all times unless you want to become another statistic in the country’s growing car crime epidemic.